AGI-Edgerunners/RecAlpaca/README.md

 # RecAlpaca
-# 🎬🦙 RecAlpaca: Low-Rank LLaMA Instruct-Tuning for Recommendations.
+# 🎬🦙 RecAlpaca: Low-Rank LLaMA Instruct-Tuning for Recommendation.

 This repository contains code for instruction tuning the [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) model using the MovieLens 100K dataset.
 We provide an Instruct model of similar quality to GPT-3.5 (such as ChatGPT) and the code can be easily extended to the `13b`, `30b`, and `65b` models.